-- 1. Termination from a residency program may occur for reasons including but not limited to any of the following: - a.
+- 1. Termination from a residency program, according to administrative approval, may occur for reasons including but not limited to any of the following: - a.
 Failure to meet the performance standards of the training program. - b.
 Illegal conduct. - c.
 Unethical conduct. - d.
 Performance and behavior which compromise the welfare of patients, self, or others. - e.
 Failure to comply with the pharmacy licensure laws of the State of Oklahoma. - f.
 Failure to comply with University's compliance program. - 2.
-The Program Director, at the time of notification to the resident, shall provide the resident a written letter of termination stating the reasons for such action and the date termination becomes effective.
-A copy of this notice shall be forwarded to the Associate Dean for Professional Programs.
+The Residency Program Director, at the time of notification to the resident, shall provide the resident a written letter of termination stating the reasons for such action and the date termination becomes effective.
+This written notice shall be approved by and forwarded to the Associate Dean for Professional Programs.